Zaku: MS-06F (MS-06H) Zaku Minelayer

-First appear as part of Mobile Suit Variations, design by Kunio Okawara.
+First appear as part of Mobile Suit Variations, designed by Kunio Okawara.
 The Zaku Minelayer is a standard MS-06F Zaku II equipped with a different style backpack.
-With this new backpack, the Zaku II is adapted to play the role of a mine-laying unit.
+With this new backpack, the Zaku II is adapted to be a mine-laying unit.
 The new backpack houses several drums filled with space mines, with twelve mines packed into every drum.
-The backpack also has a few additional maneuvering thrusters and carries five times the amount of fuel of a standard Zaku II.
-However, the Zaku Minelayer requires a special loading area on a Musai to reload, launch, or land.
+The backpack also has a few additional maneuvering thrusters and carries five times the fuel of a standard Zaku II.
+However, the Zaku Minelayer requires a particular loading area on a Musai-Class Light Cruiser to reload, launch, or land.

 MS-06W Worker Zaku

-First appear as part of Mobile Suit Variations, design by Kunio Okawara.
-The Worker Zaku was a variant on the traditional Zaku design designed exclusively for labor.
+First appear as part of Mobile Suit Variations, designed by Kunio Okawara.
+The Worker Zaku was a variant of the traditional Zaku design designed exclusively for labour.
 The unit's cockpit was modified and constructed from the cockpit of a standard construction vehicle, allowing someone without military training to pilot the suit.
-The suits were fielded in western Asia, until the production was moved towards the MS-06V, which used most of the same parts as the MS-06W.
+The suits were fielded in West Asia until the production was moved towards the MS-06V, which used most of the same parts as the MS-06W.

 Psycommu Test Type Variations

 MS-06Z (MS-06Z-3) Psycommu Test Type Zaku II

 First appear as part of Mobile Suit Variations, design by Kunio Okawara.
 The MS-06Z Psycommu Test Type Zaku II was the final Zaku variant developed under the MS-16X "Bishop" plan.
 Three test units were created, but the plan was halted due to a fatal flaw.
-The suit's incredibly high energy consumption meant that they could only fight for a maximum of 10 minutes.
-The wire-guided forearms with beam cannons mounted in each of the fingers were almost identical to the ones that would later be implemented in the MSN-02 Zeong.
-Additionally, the suit's unique weaponry, psycommu system, and additional apogee thrusters brought the price of the suit up to the equivalent of several Zaku IIs.
+The suit's incredibly high energy consumption meant they could only fight for 10 minutes.
+The wire-guided forearms with beam cannons mounted in each of the fingers were almost identical to those later implemented in the MSN-02 Zeong.
+Additionally, the suit's unique weaponry, psycomm system, and additional apogee thrusters brought the price of the suit up to the equivalent of several Zaku IIs.

 Post-war Insurgent variations

 MS-21C Dra-C

-First appeared in the anime OVA Mobile Suit Gundam 0083: Stardust Memory, designed by Mika Akitaka.
+First appeared in Mobile Suit Gundam 0083: Stardust Memory, designed by Mika Akitaka.
 After the end of the One Year War many of the Zeon remnants that refused to let the war end in anything less than victory retreated from the Earth Sphere and went into hiding.
 While in exile these renegade fleets slowly built up their forces, plotting to renew their conflict against the Earth Federation.